Understanding pancreas weight may help unlock cause of type 1 diabetes

-The study, recently published in the Journal of the American Medical Association, revealed that people at risk for type 1 diabetes had smaller pancreases than people who were not at risk.
+The study, recently published in the December 2013 edition of the Journal of the American Medical Association, revealed that people at risk for type 1 diabetes had smaller pancreases than people who were not at risk.

 “This is the first time this has been noted,” said Martha Campbell-Thompson, D.V.M., Ph.D., a professor in the UF College of Medicine department of pathology, immunology and laboratory medicine.
 “We still don’t know what causes type 1 diabetes, but if people have fewer beta cells to begin with, other confounding factors such as a virus or genetics could help push them over into having clinical diabetes.
 There are a lot of possibilities.”